zsj1444max/caaice-website/content/about.md

 ## Governance

 CAAICE is governed by a volunteer Board of Directors under California nonprofit law.
-We are recognised as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, EIN 30-1482336.
+CAAICE is organized as a California nonprofit public benefit corporation, EIN 30-1482336.

 ## Get in touch

 We read everything.
-Write to [info@caaice.org](mailto:info@caaice.org).
+Write to [jekezhao@caaice.org](mailto:jekezhao@caaice.org).